 Note: Adding the Return and Outbound Shipping fees only reduces shipping times.
 Processing speeds will still remain at 3-5 weeks (expedited) or 6-9 weeks (routine).

 Pay Execution and Photo Fees

 All acceptance facilities are required to charge a $35 execution fee per application.
 This is separate from the passport fee and does not need to be in check form.
-We accept Visa, MasterCard or cash to pay this fee.
+We accept Visa, MasterCard or money order to pay this fee.

 If you are applying for both a passport book and card, you will only need to pay one execution fee of $35.

 Our office charges $15 to take and print two passport photos.
 One is attached to the application, the other the customer can keep.
-This can also be paid using Visa, MasterCard or cash.
+This can also be paid using Visa, MasterCard or money order.